-I sighed.
-He smelled like mothballs and he spit a little when he spoke, but I couldn't get away from him without giving up my place in line.
-I don't remember how I answered him, probably some polite little obligatory response, but I do remember being really annoyed by that question and how it made me feel.
+I don't remember how I answered him, probably some polite little obligatory response, but I do remember being really annoyed by that question, especially since the tone was notably derogatory.

 The crazy cat lady is a pejorative archetype that any woman with a cat or cats has heard.
 A lot.
 For a while I tried to embrace it, à la "nasty woman", but ultimately it always struck me as patronizing and sexist.
 My husband has never faced similar criticism, despite the fact that we share a home and he plays an equal role in the care of the animals.
 Cats and dogs are so gendered that it's automatically assumed that I'm the driving force behind the cats, while he heroically puts up with them, and by extension, me.
 Perhaps you've been asked if you're a crazy cat lady, probably by some dude who can't breathe with his mouth shut, but maybe it came from a colleague or acquaintance trying to start a conversation.
 The motive doesn't matter to me as much as the meaning, and the meaning of that question is designed to make you feel stupid for being a woman.